sxyang-super/exception-unifier/README.md

     private final String message;
 }
 ```
 5. compile your project with `mvn cleain compile` and go to your generated class file for SampleExceptionEnum, you'll find that the code of `TEST` is `SAMPLE:U:001`
+6. more example can be seen in [exception-unifier-sample](https://github.com/sxyang-super/exception-unifier/tree/master/exception-unifier-sample)